rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 {% include music-notation-only example="expansion-001-minimal" %}

-This example also contains a maximal expansion that realises all repeats, also in the repeated Minuet:
+This example also encodes a "maximal" expansion that realises all repeats, including in the repeated Minuet:

 ```xml
 <expansion xml:id="expansion-maximal" plist="#A #A1 #A #A2 #B #B1 #B #B2 #A #A1 #A #A2"/>